MichelAtieno/Recommendation_System/README.md

 ### By Michel Atieno, created on November 2023.

 ### Description
-Proof of concept movie recommendation system
+Proof of concept movie recommendation system using collaborative filtering.

 ### How to load CLI locally to test prototype recommendation system